vitalyspirin/nx/README.md

 ##### Parameters

 ```
-$request_method can be a string (one of 'GET', 'POST', 'PUT', or 'DELETE'), or an array containing a combination of request
+$request_method can be a string (one of 'GET', 'POST', 'PUT', 'DELETE', 'HEAD', or 'OPTIONS'), or an array containing
-methods.
+a combination of request methods.
 Note that these are case-insensitive.
 ```
 ```
 $request_uri is a regex-like pattern, providing support for optional match types.